 How to Make Pasta al Forno

-To make pasta al forno you will need to do a few steps.
+To make the recipe you will need to do a few simple steps.
 The key to making this recipe is making the tomato sauce, cooking the pasta, and then layering it all together.
 To start gather your ingredients and then begin by making the homemade tomato sauce.

 In a medium-sized pot heat the olive oil over medium heat.
 Add the onion, carrots, and celery.
 Cook for about 5 minutes.
 Add the garlic and cook everything until the vegetables are soft and cooked, for 10 more minutes.